lgreski/datasciencectacontent/markdown/cleaningData-readingFiles.md

 Once you know the function name, you can install the required package(s) needed to use the function.

+**3) How do I use the arguments for the function that will read the file?**

+Before using the function to process a data file, review the help content to understand the options that are used with the function.
+For example, before using `download.files()` to download a file, it is important to know that the correct value of the `method=` parameter varies by operating system, so code that works on Mac OSX will not work on Windows without modifying this argument.

+Also, since multiple packages can be used do to the same thing in R, arguments that work with one package \(e.g. `utils::read.fwf()`\) might not be supported or work exactly the same way in another package, such as `readr::read_fwf()`.

-**3)  How do I take advantage of any hints provided by the professor in the question text?**
+**4)  How do I take advantage of any hints provided by the professor in the question text?**

 Sometimes the quiz questions provide extra information that you can use, such as [oauth2 demo script](https://github.com/hadley/httr/blob/master/demo/oauth2-github.r) that was provided with question 1.
 Hadley Wickham's R script provides a shell that you can use to pull data from github.
 All you have to do is identify the parts that must change in order to suit your purposes, such as: